BladeRunnerJS/scaling-js-apps/blades/heads_up.md

 * The **directory structure** is too deep and complicated.
 We want to change this.
 * The **testing experience** is sub-optimal.
 So, we're not going to focus too heavily on tests.
+* The Workbench code should be simplified to make it easier to **take advantage of Workbenches**.

 If you come across a problem then please *shout at us*.
 We're here to help.
 If you can't grab us, or would like to check if it's a known issue or a listed *Gotcha* then